oeg-upm/inesdata-ai-services/README.md

 Type the profile name of the user to delete.

 A confirmation screen will be shown and you will have to confirm it.
 The user will be removed from kubeflow.

-Then you will have to remove the user on Keycloak.

 ## Delete user list
 Run ``kubeflow-admin.sh`` and type the ``4`` opcion.